kubernetes-retired/service-catalog/docs/install-1.7.md

 ## RBAC

-Your Kubernetes cluster must have RBAC enabled, and your Tiller pod needs to have `cluster-admin` access.
+If your Kubernetes cluster must have RBAC enabled, then your Tiller pod needs to have `cluster-admin` access.

 If you are using Minikube, make sure to run your `minikube start` command with this flag:

 ```console
 minikube start --extra-config=apiserver.Authorization.Mode=RBAC